Details.

 Associate Principal, Indigenous Design and Engagement Lead, Jackson Clements Burrows Architects

-Sarah is an associate principal at Jackson Clements Burrows Architects and a lecturer at Monash University.
-Some of her numerous industry appointments include co-chair of the Australian Institute for Architects First Nations Advisory Committee, Program consultant and curator of the BLAKitecture series at MPavilion and a director on the board of the Australian Centre for Contemporary Art.
+Sarah is an associate principal at Jackson Clements Burrows Architects, a lecturer at Monash University, and was the inaugural co-chair of the Australian Institute for Architects First Nations Advisory Committee.

 More About Sarah Lynn Rees →